E3SM-Project/e3sm_diags/source/quick-guide-aims4.rst

     acme_diags_driver.py -p myparams.py -d mydiags.cfg

 8b.
-You can even run all of the AMWG diagnostics if you have time to kill.
+You can even run all of the Latitude-Longitude contour plots.

 ::